Revelation 21:9 – 22:5

 2. presented as the bride to Himself – Eph.
 5:27

 The Church in politics.
 Is it wrong for the church to be involved in government?
 No… but it is a question of when.
 Not in the present dispensation of the kingdom in mystery.
-Christian’s who are involved in politics today are a “Day” too early.
-They mistake “this day” for “that day”. “this day” is the time when the heirs are being gathered out of the world. “that day” is when christ takes and shares the inheritance with her.
+Christians who are involved in politics today are a “Day” too early.
+They mistake “this day” for “that day”.
+“This day” is the time when the heirs are being gathered out of the world.
+“That day” is when Christ takes and shares the inheritance with his bride.
 The church gets its administrative authority in Rev. 20:4 at the start of the millennium, not before.
 While all the heavenly saints “reign with Christ” (Rev. 20:4), the Church will have a special role!
 The things Thyatira grasped after will be given to the millennial church.

 1. Earthly Jerusalem (Rev. 11:2) the city of earthly righteousness, the center of the Millennial kingdom.